LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `polygons`
 	example of representation and handling of relations using events

+- `predicate_lookups`
+	example illustrating the predicate declaration and predicate definition lookup algorithms used when sending a message to an object

 - `profiling`
 	examples of using of events and monitors to implement profilers